-If the exemption certificate covers actions which involve starting a national security business or actions which involve starting an Australian business, the fee for each action is 75 per cent of the fee for these actions, which is \$3,225 (or, if the action is a reviewable national security action, 25 per cent of the fee, which is \$1,075).
+If the exemption certificate covers actions which involve starting a national security business28 or actions which involve starting an Australian business,29 the fee for each action is 75 per cent of the fee for these actions, which is \$3,225 (or, if the action is a reviewable national security action, 25 per cent of the fee, which is \$1,075).

-If the exemption certificate covers reviewable national security actions which involve entering an agreement, altering a constituent document of an entity, or entering or terminating a significant agreement with an Australian business, the fee for each action is \$7,375.
+If the exemption certificate covers reviewable national security actions which involve entering an agreement,30 altering a constituent document of an entity,31 or entering or terminating a significant agreement with an Australian business,32 the fee for each action is \$7,375.

-Fees for these actions are calculated separately to the fees calculated for the total requested financial limit of the exemption certificate (as separated into the categories above).
+Fees for these actions are calculated separately to the fees calculated for the total requested financial limit of the exemption certificate (as separated into the categories above).33

-- See section 33 of the Fees Regulations.

-- See section 55B of the Act.
+28 See section 55B of the Act.

-- See section 56 of the Regulation.
+29 See section 56 of the Regulation.

-- See section 55D of the Act.
+30 See section 55D of the Act.

-- $^{\rm 31}$ See section 55D of the Act.
+31 See section 55D of the Act.

-- $^{\rm 32}$ See section 55E of the Act.
+32 See section 55E of the Act.

-- See section 33 of the Fees Regulations.

-foreigninvestment.gov.au